DFiantHDL/DFiant/docs/user-guide/state/index.md

   * Parts of a bits vector can be bubbles while others normal values.

-  * However, when casting to a number (e.g., DFUInt), the casting must check validity of all bits.
+  * However, when casting to a number (e.g., UInt), the casting must check validity of all bits.